AitorSimona/CENTRAL-3D/README.md

 Every game object has a parent, and a number n of childs.
 This turns into a tree structure (Unity).

 ### Resource Manager
-In charge of the resources, which are: Material, texture, shader, mesh.
+In charge of the resources, which are: Material, texture, shader, mesh, scene, prefab and folder.

 Handles reference counting, every resource is only in memory once and can be used by any number of game object components.